vmware-archive/pool-trigger-resource/README.md

    pool-trigger will behave as normal in the future.
-3. If for any reason things get all wonky (e.g. `.pending-triggers` contains a negative number) things can be reset by recreating the pool-trigger resource in concourse (by deleting and recreating it or renaming it and naming it back again or something).
+3. If for any reason things get all wonky (e.g. `.pending-triggers` contains a negative number) things can be reset by recreating the pool-trigger resource in concourse (by deleting and recreating it or something).